Ori-nissim/blog-app/README.md

+# How to run in you local enviroment
+1. Clone this repo
+2. navigate to the project - cd blog-app
+3. run npm install
+4. run npm run dev
+5. Enjoy!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.